msvbhat/kube-monkey/README.md

 # kube-monkey

-kube-monkey is a tool to check the resiliency of the system.
+kube-monkey is a tool to test the resiliency of the system.
 It deletes random pods repeatedly at specific intervals.

 ## Description

-This is a tool inspired after the
+This is a tool inspired from the
 [Chaos Monkey](https://en.wikipedia.org/wiki/Chaos_engineering#Chaos_Monkey).
-But this simply kills the random pods in the Kubernetes cluster.
+This simply kills the random pods in the Kubernetes cluster.
 There are few ways to control which pods can be killed and at what intervals etc. Those are described [below](https://github.com/msvbhat/kube-monkey#deploy).

 ## Dependencies and Building

 The tool is written in go and uses official [client-go](https://github.com/kubernetes/client-go/) library.
-Also to expose the health check API it uses [mux](https://github.com/gorilla/mux) project.
+And to expose the health check API it uses [mux](https://github.com/gorilla/mux) project.

 ### Installing dependencies